derrickoswald/CIMSpark/CIMReader/README.md

   * ch.ninecode.cim.do_join - merge CIM files (by UserAttribute)
   * ch.ninecode.cim.do_topo - generate TopologicalNode elements
   * ch.ninecode.cim.do_topo_islands - generate TopologicalIsland elements (forces ch.ninecode.cim.do_topo true also)
-  * ch.ninecode.cim.force_retain_switches - force switches to have two TopologicalNode irregardless of the retain value
+  * ch.ninecode.cim.force_retain_switches - force switches to have two TopologicalNode regardless of the retain value
-  * ch.ninecode.cim.force_retain_fuses - force fuses to have two TopologicalNode irregardless of the retain value
+  * ch.ninecode.cim.force_retain_fuses - force fuses to have two TopologicalNode regardless of the retain value
-  * ch.ninecode.cim.force_switch_separate_islands - force switches to have two TopologicalIsland irregardless of the retain value
+  * ch.ninecode.cim.force_switch_separate_islands - force switches to have two TopologicalIsland regardless of the retain value
-  * ch.ninecode.cim.force_fuse_separate_islands - force fuses to have two TopologicalIsland irregardless of the retain value
+  * ch.ninecode.cim.force_fuse_separate_islands - force fuses to have two TopologicalIsland regardless of the retain value
   * ch.ninecode.cim.default_switch_open_state - default open value when normalOpen and open aren both not specified
   * ch.ninecode.cim.debug - add additional checks and messages for debugging purposes
   * ch.ninecode.cim.cache - save resulting RDD as an object file using this name, for subsequent reads use this as a cache